HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 ### Use `Union Types` Instead of `Enum`

 - Union types are preferred over `enum` because they offer more flexibility, don't get compiled, and are more linear.
 If you must use `enum`, declare it as `const` to prevent it from being included in the build output.
+Also, Enums cannot be tree-shaken.

   **Code Example** - `Do` (Union Types):